aotanezz/poli179-final-otanez/README.md

 4. LDA of entire corpus - Somewhat Done
 5. Remove additional stop words that came up after LDA - In progress
 6. LDA across 3 decades to compare changes over time - In progress
+7. Count of keywords over time - Done
+8. LDA to compare topics across keywords - In Progress

 ## Challenges
 The LDA model takes a very long time to run.
 The one for the entire corpus took an entire day.
 I was originally going to apply Word2Vec as well, but due to time constraints I will only be using LDA.
 However, after running the initial model on the entire corpus, these results are very informative and do a nice job of answering my research question.